Kelvin-nwak/Beginning-Data-/README.md

 ### Data Sources

-Sales Data: The primary datasets used for this analysis is the "sales_data.cv" file, containing detailed information about each sale made by the company.
+Sales Data: The primary datasets used for this analysis is the "sales_data.xlsx" file, containing detailed information about each sale made by the company.

 ### Tool